-During the fall migration season, birds gathering in large groups can be problematic for the spread of HPAI.
-Temporarily remove bird feeders to help discourage unnecessary large gatherings that may facilitate the spread of the disease.
+The BC SPCA is continuing to advise the temporary removal of seed and suet bird feeders to help discourage unnecessary large gatherings that may facilitate the spread of the disease.

 Bird feeders facilitate the spread of the disease by encouraging unnatural congregations of birds and attracting other wildlife including predators and rodents.
 Fallen seed is also an especially bad source of disease – when birds feed from the ground, they are also exposed to droppings that accumulate below a feeder.
 The presence of bird feeders and baths can also increase the risk of transmitting the virus between nearby animals like backyard chickens or turkeys.
 Do not keep bird feeders or create duck ponds close to poultry barns – this will attract wild birds and create more opportunities for disease transmission.

 Sick birds may appear lethargic, unusually “fluffed up”, have nasal discharge, coughing and/or sneezing, diarrhea, or have excessively watery eyes or swelling of the head, neck and eyes.
 Contact the BC SPCA at 1-855-622-7722 for advice about sick birds or for help finding your local wildlife rehabilitation centre.

 Report sightings of sick or dead wild birds to the B.C.
-Wild Bird Mortality Investigation Protocol & Avian Influenza Surveillance Program at 1-866-431-BIRD (2473).
+Wild Bird Mortality Investigation Protocol & Avian Influenza Surveillance Program (PDF) at 1-866-431-BIRD (2473).
 If the report is assessed to require further investigation, guidance will be provided on a case by case basis.
 Please do not bring deceased birds to a wildlife rehabilitation centre or veterinary clinic as they will not be able to test for the disease.

 - B.C.
-Wildlife Health Program
+Wildlife Health

 - Dashboard: Highly pathogenic avian influenza – wild birds